UniversityUniversity of Canterbury

 The Bachelor of Communication (BC) is an applied communication degree, developing a broad skillset in media content production, planning, and research in international and national contexts.

-Students will have the opportunity to use a variety of communication technologies, including digital, audio and visual, and social media.
-They will be able to apply critical thinking skills to a range of forms of journalism, creative projects, and communications scenarios, including to different audiences, and to meet the strategic goals of corporates and drivers of social change.
+You will have the opportunity to use a variety of communication technologies, including digital, audio and visual, and social media in areas like journalism, creative projects, and communications scenarios catering to different audiences.
+You will also learn to meet strategic goals of corporates and drivers of social change.

-Students may also go onto the Doctor of Philosophy (PhD) in Media and Communication, or Journalism.
+Doctor of Philosophy (PhD) in Media and Communication or Journalism

 Applicants must have completed New Zealand University Entrance through NCEA; or Cambridge International Examinations (CIE); or International Baccalaureate Diploma (IB) or any other equivalent overseas qualification.

-The Bachelor of Communication is open to all students with entry to the University and without previous study in the area.
-A good standard of oral and written English is important.
+The Bachelor of Communication is open to everyone with entry to the University and without previous study in the area.
+A good standard of spoken and written English is important.